Sunday

 Expect a service of about 75 minutes that follows a printed bulletin, so you can follow along easily even on a first visit.
 You’ll hear Scripture read aloud, sing hymns, listen to a roughly 20-minute sermon, and share in Holy Communion.
 There’s no dress code, you won’t be asked to introduce yourself, and you’ll be welcomed without being singled out.

-All baptized and believing Christians are welcome to receive Holy Communion at Epiphany — you don’t need to be Anglican, a member, or confirmed.
-Children too young to receive, or anyone who would prefer not to, is warmly invited to come forward for a prayer of blessing instead.
+All baptized and believing Christians are welcome to receive Holy Communion at Epiphany — you don’t need to be Anglican, a member, or confirmed at our church.
+If it is better for you not to receive you are warmly invited to come forward for a prayer of blessing instead.
 Simply cross your arms over your chest at the rail and the priest will pray for you.

-Both traditions trace their roots to the Church of England, but they are now separate North American denominations.
+Both traditions trace their roots to the Church of England, but they are now separate North American churches with different emphases.
 Church of the Epiphany is part of the Anglican Church in North America (ACNA), formed in 2009 to continue historic Anglican faith and worship — the authority of Scripture, the historic creeds, and the Book of Common Prayer.
-We left the Episcopal Church in 2006 over differences in theology and biblical authority.

 Worship with us in person on Sunday morning, or join the 10:30 service from wherever you are — the welcome is the same.